To safe guard your property and to keep your pipes and geysers free of debris during water restorations after an outage, follow these tips.

 - DON’T PAY FOR AIR

 As water is restored air will rush through the pipeline and also through your water meter causing to spin up and increase the meter reading.
-To avoid this keep keep the main stop valve at your meter closed until water has been completely restored.
+To avoid this keep keep the main stop valve before your meter closed until water has been completely restored.

 - HOPE FOR THE BEST BUT PLAN FOR THE WORST

 - Repair & restoration time frames provided by Sol Plaatje Municipality are frequently over optimistic.
 Be prepared that any outage may take much longer that stated and keep adequate spare amounts of water in reserve.